EdsonBueno/infinite_scroll_pagination/README.md

   @override
   Widget build(BuildContext context) =>
-      // Don't worry about displaying progress or error indicators on screen, the
+      // Don't worry about displaying progress or error indicators on screen; the
-      // package is taking care of that.
-If you want to customize them, use
+      // package takes care of that.
+If you want to customize them, use the
-      // the [PagedChildBuilderDelegate] properties.
+      // [PagedChildBuilderDelegate] properties.
       PagedListView<int, CharacterSummary>(
         pagingController: _pagingController,
         builderDelegate: PagedChildBuilderDelegate<CharacterSummary>(